-In Old Testament times we read of past judgement on the northern kingdom of Israel when they were defeated by Assyria and the southern kingdom of Judah, who were disciplined by their 70 year-long captivity in Babylon.
+In Old Testament times, we read of past judgement on the northern kingdom of Israel when they were defeated by Assyria, and the southern kingdom of Judah who were disciplined by their 70 year-long captivity in Babylon.

-Both Testaments also identify “the Day of the Lord” as a time when disobedient Israel will turn back to the God of their fathers and repent of their sins.
-Their enemies will be destroyed, God will pour out His blessings on His people and their promised Messiah will come in the clouds of glory, to establish His heavenly kingdom of peace and prosperity – on earth.
+Both Testaments also identify 'the Day of the Lord' as a time when disobedient Israel will turn back to the God of their fathers and repent of their sins.
+Their enemies will be destroyed, God will pour out His blessings on His people, and their promised Messiah will come in the clouds of glory to establish His heavenly kingdom of peace and prosperity on earth.

-Most of Joel's prophecy refers to the coming 'Day of the Lord”, and yet this particular verse was also a serious warning of the fast-approaching Babylonian captivity, which would be but a taster of the great and terrible “Time of Jacob’s Trouble”, which is yet future.
+Most of Joel's prophecy refers to the coming 'Day of the Lord' and yet this particular verse was also a serious warning of the fast-approaching Babylonian captivity, which would be but a taster of the future wrath in the 'Day of the Lord'.

-The trumpet-call was the wake-up call for Israel to prepare for a battle and Joel urges God's people to Blow a shofar in Zion.
+The trumpet-call was the wake-up call for Israel to prepare for a battle and Joel urges God's people to "blow a shofar in Zion.
 Sound an alarm on My holy mountain!
-Let all the inhabitants of the land tremble, for the day of the LORD is coming – surely it is near,
+Let all the inhabitants of the land tremble, for the day of the LORD is coming – surely it is near."

-The urgent words of warning come from the Lord Himself and emphasised that the great and dreadful Day of the Lord is close at hand.
+The urgent words of warning come from the Lord Himself and emphasised that the great and dreadful 'Day of the Lord' is close at hand.
 There is no time to delay.

-Today we live in the Church dispensation.
-Today we are in the age of grace, when God is carrying out His plans and purposes through Christian believers.
-But when this Church age is finally ended, “the Day of the Lord”, which was spoken of by so many prophets of old, will finally arrive.
+Today, we live in the Church dispensation.
+Today, we are in the age of grace when God is carrying out His plans and purposes through Christian believers.
+But when this Church age is finally ended, 'the Day of the Lord' which was spoken of by so many prophets of old, will finally arrive.
 It will come as a thief in the night when everyone is calling 'peace and safety'.

-Revelation gives a step by step overview of the terrible judgements that will fall on this God-hating, Christ-rejecting, sinful world.
+Revelation gives a step-by-step overview of the terrible judgements that will fall on this God-hating, Christ-rejecting, sinful world.
 But after that time of great distress, Satan will be bound for 1000 years and Christ will rule and reign on earth with a rod of iron.
 Jesus Himself will finally bring in the promised period of peace on earth – for men of faith.

-The time for Christ's return is closer than when we first believed and “the Day of the Lord” is certainly closer than when Joel wrote his prophecy to Israel and warned them to blow a shofar in Zion.
+The time for Christ's return is closer than when we first believed and 'the Day of the Lord' is certainly closer than when Joel wrote his prophecy to Israel and warned them to "blow a shofar in Zion.
 Sound an alarm on My holy mountain!
-Let all the inhabitants of the land tremble, for the day of the LORD is coming – surely it is near,
+Let all the inhabitants of the land tremble, for the day of the LORD is coming – surely it is near."

-We rejoice to know that God's plans and purposes can never be thwarted and that His promises to Abraham, Isaac, Israel and David will certainly be fulfilled.
-In the meantime, let us do our part in proclaiming the gospel of grace to Jew and Gentile alike, before the great and terrible “Day of the Lord”
+We rejoice to know that God's plans and purposes can never be thwarted and that His promises to Abraham, Isaac, Israel, and David will certainly be fulfilled.
+In the meantime, let us do our part in proclaiming the gospel of grace to Jew and Gentile alike, before the great and terrible 'Day of the Lord'.